Avalanche Press Homepage Avalanche Press Online Store

 By Mike Bennighof, Ph.D.

-When British regulars left Australia in 1870, they placed the continent's security in the hands of local militia formations controlled by the separate colonial governments.
+When British regular troops left Australia in 1870, they placed the continent’s security in the hands of local militia formations controlled by the separate colonial governments.
+These part-time soldiers saw little duty, mostly marching on parades and camping out on occasion.
 Massive change came at the turn of the century, when over 16,000 Australian soldiers served in South Africa against the Boer republics.
 With their riding and shooting skills, and a culture valuing physical courage, they were thought capable of meeting the Boer commandos on equal terms and performed very well.

 When Australia became a Commonwealth in 1901, the assorted militia units were combined into a new Australian Army divided into regular and militia units.
 The regulars included only artillery and specialist units, with the militia, now styled the Citizen Military Forces, controlling all infantry.
 By law, the militia could not be called to serve overseas or against striking industrial workers.
-With close to 30,000 men, it was a large force considering the strategic situation.
+With close to 30,000 men, it was a large force considering Australia's strategic situation; the island continent had no nearby potential enemies and practically no neighbors at all.

 "Shoot straight, you bastards."
 Harry Harbord Morant.
 Hero or scapegoat?